 Jeeps that use a 545RFE 5-speed automatic transmission can develop a problem with gear engagement.
-This affects both drive and reverse gears and shows up as a noticeable delay with gear engagement when the vehicle is cold.
-The problem will be more apparent when outside temperatures are very low.
+This affects both drive and reverse gears and shows a noticeable delay with gear engagement when the vehicle is cold.
+The problem will be more apparent when outside temperatures are shallow.
 The check engine light may also come on.

 - Loose or disconnected transmission cooler filter.
-As this allows the transmission fluid to drain from the torque converter when the vehicle is turned off for some time, it will cause delays in gear engagement until the pressure builds up.
+This allows the transmission fluid to drain from the torque converter when the vehicle is turned off for some time; it will delay gear engagement until the pressure builds up.
 Installing a modified filter solves the issue.